pintub/dataStructure-algo/DisjointSet.md

       - Find operation = O(log n) . `Big Node` if log is not of base 2 as tree can have more than 2 branches
       - Union operation = O(1)
       - m Find/Union operations = m*O(log n) + m*O(1) = m*O(log n)
-  - Quick Union by Weight or height with Path Compression
+  - :rocket: Quick Union by Weight or height with Path Compression
     - Concept
       - Further, Find(X).
 While finding Find(X), we traverse from X till root, so cache & mark Array[x or any_node_on_th_way_from_X_till_Root] = Root.
 Next time Find[X] is asked, you don't have to traverse again.
       - [Refer Diagram](./resources/disjointSet/PathCompression.PNG)